phsworks/phsworks/README.md

 ## About Me

-My whole life, I have been passionate about technology and innovative software.
-Starting out as a marketing student, I realized I wanted to make a change and pursue a career in software development.
+My whole life, I have been passionate about technology and software.
+Starting out as a entrepeneurship & retail management student, I realized I wanted to make a change and pursue a career in software development.
 Following my passion, I am now a Full Stack Developer.
 For me, building software feels like creating magic!

 I am especially interested in working on meaningful projects that improve our daily lives.
 I enjoy building applications, websites, and games, optimizing performance, and experimenting with creative designs.